TheOkster/Smoothlie/README.md

 Here are the instructions they provided.
-We can change the README later
+We can change the README later Also make sure to copy the .env.example and save it to a new file called .env with the SRV replaced with ours (should be in the group chat).

 # How to code a webapp with this skeleton